boazbk/tcs/lec_19_cryptography.md

 It also turns out that, unlike the private key case, obtaining public key encryption for a _single bit of plaintext_ is sufficient for obtaining public key encryption for arbitrarily long messages.
 In particular this means that we cannot obtain a perfectly secret public key encryption scheme.

-We will not give full constructions for public key encryption schemes in this lecture, but will mention some of the ideas that underly the most widely used schemes today.
+We will not give full constructions for public key encryption schemes in this chapter, but will mention some of the ideas that underlie the most widely used schemes today.
 These generally belong to one of two families:

 * _Group theoretic constructions_ based on  problems such as _integer factoring_, and the  _discrete logarithm_ over finite fields or elliptic curves.